by Michel Bilodeau

 While we continue to wonder how it is that a company can present as “an opportunity” something in which at least 97 percent of people will spend more than they earn.
 Not to mention the toll it takes on their self esteem, energy and lifestyle.

 And the companies seem genuinely surprised when people claim the “brick” they were sold, won’t even make it off the ground, no matter what size engine you put on it.

-We on the inside, at Pure Leverage, are never surprised.
+We on the inside, at Elite Marketing Pro, are never surprised.

 What are you waiting for?
 Give yourself some wings.